 Distracting noise in the office is a very popular concern that many of us have, especially related to the trendy open concept office layout.
-For this reason, today’s blog post is going to explain firstly why noise is so distracting, then what you can do to reduce it (other than getting a really nice pair of noise cancelling headphones).
+For this reason, this post (based on this research) will explain firstly why noise is so distracting, then what you can do to reduce it (other than getting a really nice pair of noise cancelling headphones).

 Ways to make the office less noisy: As a first step or ‘quick win’ see if any of these solutions below would be helpful to implement in your office.